Carnegie Supernova Project: Fast-Declining Type Ia Supernovae as Cosmological Distance Indicators: Samples

 \subsection{CSP}

-To study the luminosity-width and color--width relations, we employ a homogeneous sample of fast-declining SNe~Ia observed by the CSP \citep{hamuy06,phillips19} between 2004--2014.
+To study the luminosity-width and color--width relations, we employ a homogeneous sample of fast-declining SNe~Ia observed by the CSP \citep{hamuy06,phillips19} between 2004--2014 for which precise photometry was obtained with well-characterized telescope/filter/detector systems at the Las Campanas Observatory in Chile.
 Optical and near-infrared photometry in $uBgVriYJH$ filters for the CSP-I sample of 123 SNe~Ia was published by \citet{contreras10}, \citet{stritzinger11}, and \citet{krisciunas17,krisciunas17_erratum}, and a paper presenting light curves for an additional 214 SNe~Ia comprising the CSP~II sample is currently in preparation.
-We define ``fast-declining'' SNe~Ia as those having \sbv~$< 0.75$, which includes both 1991bg-like events and transitional SNe~Ia \citep{hsiao15}.
+We choose to define ``fast-declining'' SNe~Ia as those having \sbv~$< 0.75$, which includes both 1991bg-like events and transitional SNe~Ia \citep{hsiao15}.
 This definition corresponds approximately to the point in the luminosity-width relation where the curvature begins to significantly steepen to fainter magnitudes (see Figure~\ref{fig:MB_v_sBV}), and is also where the observed ($B_{max} - V_{max}$) pseudocolors\footnote{Note that ($B_{max} - V_{max}$) is a ``pseudocolor'' since it does not represent the actual color of the SN at any specific time, but is the difference between the $B$ and $V$ magnitudes at maximum light, which occur at slightly different epochs.} begin a nearly linear increase (see Figure~\ref{fig:BV_v_sBV}).
 Limiting the sample to \sbv~$< 0.75$ includes ~80\% of the CSP SNe classified as Branch CL by \citet{folatelli13} and \citet{morrell24}, and excludes all but four SNe classified as Branch CN or BL.
+Decreasing the cutoff to \sbv~$< 0.70$ would eliminate all but one of the latter objects, but would also exclude five CL SNe.
+Increasing the cutoff to \sbv~$< 0.80$ would add three CL SNe, but would increase the number of CN and BL types to eight.
+Hence, a cutoff of \sbv~$< 0.75$ provides an optimal sample of Branch CL SNe.
+Note that this cutoff does not take into account errors in the \sbv\ values since these are generally small and would move only four SNe in the full CSP sample either above or below the \sbv~$< 0.75$ cutoff.